 Just make sure to be conscious of what you’re eating during the break.
 Eat at maintenance, or slightly over, but not so much that you start gaining fat again.

-In the first few weeks and months, weight goes down fast and without much effort.However, things slow down after that.
-In some cases, weight loss slows down so much that many weeks can go by without any noticeable movement on the scale.
+However, things may slow after that.
+In some cases, weight loss slows so much that many weeks can go by without any noticeable movement on the scale.

 Starvation mode is real, but it’s not as powerful as some people think.

-It’s also not an “on and off” phenomenon, like some people seem to think.
-It's an entire spectrum of the body adapting to either increased or decreased calorie intake.
+It’s also not an “on and off” phenomenon. |Rather, it’s an entire spectrum of your body adapting to either increased or decreased calorie intake.

-This is simply the body’s natural physiological response to reduced calorie intake.
+The effect is simply the body’s natural physiological response to reduced calorie intake.
 Without it, humans would have become extinct thousands of years ago.